nikkisingh111333/jPUBG/README.md

 3. Perform ***mvn clean package*** command and wait a minute.
 4. Compiled .jar file will appear in the ***/target*** folder.
 The one you should use is named ***jPUBG-X.X.X-SNAPSHOT-jar-with-dependencies.jar***, where X.X.X is of course version of the application.

-## Documentation

-Complete documentation is available on https://lukasgorny.pro/jpubg/.

 ## TO-DO

 - ~~Add JSON parser and return objects instead of String data~~